mahmoudnafifi/SIIE/README.md

 Currently, the training code is not provided.

 #### How to integrate the RGB-*uv* histogram block to my network?
-In the `RGB-uvHistogramBlock_example` directory, we provide an example showing how to integrate AlexNet with our histogram block.
+In the `RGBuvHistBlock/example.m`, we provide an example showing how to integrate AlexNet with our histogram block.

 ### Publication